LAPKT-dev/LAPKT-public/README.md

 		lapkt_run.py -h

+## Important platform requirements:

+**Platform agnostic**

-Note:  The directory where the `pip` command installs the scripts, including `lapkt_run.py`, is generally on the system `PATH`, if not, it needs to be added manually.
+1. The directory where the `pip` command installs the scripts, including `lapkt_run.py`, is generally on the system `PATH`, if not, it needs to be added manually.

+**@Windows**

+1. `clingo/gringo` python package requires `MSVCP140.dll` which comes with visual studio redistributable. [latest vc-redist](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)
+2. To be able to run `lapkt_run.py` script directly from command line, change the default handler for ".py" files to `Python'.

 Introduction to LAPKT 4 Devs
 ============================